Heterogeneous Knowledge Transfer in Video Emotion Recognition, Attribution and Summarization: Approach

 \subsection{Zero-Shot Emotion Recognition}

-Canonical emotion theories such as Ekman \cite{nature_emotion} often provide detailed textual definitions for a fixed number of prototypical emotions.
-However, recent research \pl{\cite{Barrett2006,Lindquist2012}} questioned the validity of basic emotional categories and highlighted differences within each category.
-This raises an interesting question: if we face a more diverse list of emotions than those in the training set, can we identify these emotions purely based on their textual description?
+Canonical emotion theories \cite{nature_emotion} often define a fixed number of prototypical emotions.
+However, recent research \pl{\cite{Barrett2006,Lindquist2012}} highlights differences within each emotion category and argues that emotions are more diverse than previously imagined.
+This raises an interesting question: can we identify emotions that are not in our training set purely from their class labels?
 This is the zero-shot recognition problem.
-To address it, we need to employ an auxiliary set of textual information to help encode the emotion classes that have never been visually seen before.
-Here, we use $w_{Tr}$ and $w_{Te}$ to indicate the emotion label words of auxiliary and testing dataset.

-The encoding algorithm finds a distributed representation for each word in the vocabulary, by training models from large-scale textural copra containing sentiment data.
-Specifically, we find a low-dimensional vector representation ${\pmb \psi}_{w} \in \mathbb{R}^{\mathcal{K}}$ by using each word $w_t$ in a corpus to predict nearby words by maximizing the following log probability:

-where $c$ is the context window for prediction; $w_{o}$ and $w_{i}$ are ``input'' and ``output'' words respectively, and $\pmb \psi$ is the continuous word representation to learn.
-Optimizing $J$ is an effective way to learn continuous word representations, but the total computational cost has been intractable until recent deep learning developments such as word2vec \cite{distributedword2vec2013NIPS}, and GloVe \cite{Glorot11domainadaptation}.

-This acquired vector representation serves as the intermediary between an emotion word $w$ and its corresponding video emotion class.
-Mapping video-level features into this semantic space requires a regressor from the video feature space to the word embedding space:
+To address this difficult challenge, we relate emotion class labels we have not seen before to the class labels we have seen.
+We learn a distributed representation for class label words from an auxiliary corpora of text containing emotional data, utilizing the linguistic intuition that words appear in similar contexts usually have similar meaning~\cite{Harris1954}.
+The distributed representations are embedded in a low-dimensional space $\mathbb{R}^{\mathcal{K}}$ in which emotion class labels can be related to each other.

+Following Mikilov \textit{et al.} \cite{distributedword2vec2013NIPS}, we learn the distributed representation by predicting from each word its context words.
+Given a word $w_{t}$ and its surrounding context words $(w_{t-M},\cdots,w_{t-1},w_{t+1},\cdots,w_{t+M})$ within a window of size $2M$, we maximize the log likelihood of context words conditioned on $w_{t}$: